 Chris Pye's Books

-Chris Pye has written some of the best received and most influential woodcarving books.
+Chris Pye has written some of the best received and most influential woodcarving books to date.
 He wants you to learn clearly and explicitly the 'how' and the 'why' of woodcarving, to feel and understand wood, to work harmoniously with your carving tools and experience the joy of carving beautiful things.

-As of July 2019, all of Chris's book were out of print but some have now found a new publisher.
-First off the digital press is: 'Relief Carving in Wood' which you can get from Barnes & Nobel, Amazon.com (USA), Amazon.co.uk, the publishers: Echo Publishing and (UK) from Classic Hand Tools.
+As of July 2019, all of Chris's book were out of print but some have now found a new, digital publisher:

 When Chris writes, he talks to you directly.
 He imagines you are in the room, at his bench, and just tells you what's going on.